-Follicular unit transplant surgery is extremely successful and safe, but only significant disadvantage of this method is resultant linear donor scar from extraction of strip after surgery that put off a person in keeping short hair since one can notice it easily, but fourth generation hair transplantation lend a hand to overcome problem linked to linear scar develop during the FUT method.
-The scar can be minimizing by using a technique called “Trichophytic closure”.
-Trichophytic closure is opening door for the patients who want to get high quality hair line in single session and relief from scar that arises after surgery.
+Follicular unit transplant surgery is extremely successful and safe, but only significant disadvantage of this method is resultant linear donor scar from extraction of the strip after surgery that put off a person in keeping short hair since one can notice it easily, but 4th generation hair transplantation lend a hand to overcome problem linked to linear scars develop during the FUT method.
+The scar can be minimised by using a technique called “Trichophytic closure”.
+The Trichophytic closure is an opening door for the patients who want to get high-quality hairline in a single session and relief from the scar that arises after surgery.

-The methods of extracting strip in 4th generation FUT is more prevalent over any other hair transplantation methods as the strip contain follicular unit which is more viable and having maximum probability of flourishing new hair line because the follicular unit contain a sac-like structure beneath the scalp which produces and nourishes new hair growth whereas in case of FUE, the follicular units are removed directly from the donor site one by one which could increase the chances of follicular unit damaged, i.e. higher transection rate and ultimately affect the growth of FUs.
-During an FUE treatment, the surgeon can harvest around 2,000 follicle units on the other hand, 4th generation FUT may involve the harvestion 4,000 to 5,000 follicle units in a single session with minimal pain and assurity of maximum growth.
+The methods of extracting strip in 4th generation FUT is more prevalent over any other hair transplantation methods and Medispa Laser, Cosmetic & Hair Transplant Centre, Jaipur, Kota & New Delhi gives an special attention towards it as the strip contain follicular unit which is more viable and having maximum probability of flourishing new hair line because the follicular unit contains a sac-like structure beneath the scalp which produces and nourishes new hair growth whereas, in case of FUE, the follicular units are removed directly from the donor site one by one which could increase the chances of follicular unit damaged, i.e. higher transection rate and ultimately affect the growth of FUs’.
+During an FUE treatment, the surgeon can harvest around 2,000 follicle units, on the other hand, 4th generation FUT may involve the harvesting 4,000 to 5,000 follicle units in a single session with minimal pain and an assurance of the maximum growth.

-The only inadequacy of conventional FUT can be corrected by the advanced trichophytic closure technique used in 4th generation FUT to reduce the linear scar develop after the hair restoration surgery by concealing under the patient’s own hair in the immediate post surgery period.
+The only inadequacy of FUT can be corrected by the advanced Trichophytic closure technique used in 4th generation FUT to reduce the linear scar developed after the hair restoration surgery by concealing under the patient’s own hair in the immediate post-surgery period.
 Though there are several different variations of the trichophytic closure technique, this technique can be described as one where the edge of the incision is trimmed and closed in such a way that hair can grow through it.
 A new hairline grows on the scar can provide camouflage and help the patient to wear short hair.

-Any hair transplantation can only be successful when it helps in achieving a natural-looking hairline, high quality follicular unit, hair density as well as without any visible mark or scar of treatment being noticeable.
-The synergism of Trichophytic closure and follicular unit transplantation, termed as 4th generation FUT is serving as a stepping stone for restoring hair immediately and result oriented with less visibility of scar.
+Any hair transplantation can only be successful when it helps in achieving a natural-looking hairline, high-quality follicular unit, hair density as well as without any visible mark or scars of treatment being noticeable.
+The synergism of Trichophytic closure and follicular unit transplantation, termed as 4th generation FUT is serving as a stepping stone for restoring hair immediately and result oriented with less visibility of the scars.